Questions? Call: +977-9851166779

 • Scenic drive through the Himalayas.

-• A lifelong pilgrimage trip to the adobe of Lord Shiva.
+• A lifelong pilgrimage to the abode of Lord Shiva.

 Trip Overview

-The Kailash Mansarovar Yatra, which departs from Nepal through Kyirong, welcomes pilgrims and adventure seekers alike on a mysterious and awe-inspiring trip.
-The venerated Mount Kailash, joined by the calm Mansarovar Lake, serves as a witness to the spiritual and ecological treasures that await one on this trip, nestled within the austere and mysterious landscapes of the Tibetan plateau.
-The path via Kyirong, a charming border town in Tibet, not only allows visitors to immerse themselves in the transcendent grandeur of the Himalayas, but also allows them to connect more deeply with the spiritual energy that pervades this place.
+Introducing our Kailash Mansarovar Yatra Drive via Kyirong, designed to offer an unparalleled and exceptional experience to the pilgrims.
+It starts from Nepal via Kyirong, welcoming pilgrims and adventure seekers alike on a mysterious and awe-inspiring trip.
+The venerated Mount Kailash, joined by the calm Mansarovar Lake, serves as a witness to the spiritual and ecological treasures that await one on this trip, nestled within the remote landscapes of the Tibetan plateau.
+The path via Kyirong, a charming border town in Tibet, not only allows visitors to immerse themselves in the transcendent grandeur of the Himalayas but also allows them to connect more deeply with the spiritual energy that pervades this place.
+Moreover, our carefully planned itinerary ensures a safe and comfortable journey with organised stops, acclimatisation days, and expert guidance.

 Kathmandu, Nepal